SkepticalHippo/crypto-random/readme.md

 ![tests](https://github.com/SkepticalHippo/crypto-random/actions/workflows/test.yml/badge.svg)

-A cryptographically strong random number generator.
+A zero dependency, cryptographically strong, random number generator.

 Designed to be a drop-in replacement for `Math.random`.
 Can be used with Node or in the browser.

 ## Supported Versions